mj41/minecraft-fedora-installer/readme.md

 ## What it does

+1. Detects your GPU type (AMD/Intel/NVIDIA)
-1. Creates the necessary directories (`~/opt/minecraft-launcher/`, `~/.local/share/applications/`, `~/.local/share/icons/`)
+2. Creates the necessary directories (`~/opt/minecraft-launcher/`, `~/.local/share/applications/`, `~/.local/share/icons/`)
-2. Downloads from https://launcher.mojang.com/download/Minecraft.tar.gz (skipped if already present)
+3. Downloads from https://launcher.mojang.com/download/Minecraft.tar.gz to `/tmp/` (skipped if already present)
-3. Extracts the launcher to `~/opt/minecraft-launcher/`
+4. Extracts the launcher to `~/opt/minecraft-launcher/` (strips top-level directory from archive)
-4. Installs the embedded icon to `~/.local/share/icons/minecraft.png`
+5. Installs the embedded icon to `~/.local/share/icons/minecraft.png`
-5. Creates a `.desktop` file in `~/.local/share/applications/minecraft.desktop` with embedded template
+6. Creates a `.desktop` file with GPU-specific configuration
+7. Cleans up temporary download file
-6. After installation, Minecraft will appear in your application menu
+8. After installation, Minecraft will appear in your application menu

 The installer will skip steps if already completed, unless `--force` is specified.